CONTACT US

 Section I:Horticultural Specimen

-Class 6:Any rose – 1 stem or spray
+Class 7:Rose (any kind) – 1 stem or spray

-Class 10:Any other perennial – named – 3 stems
+Class 9:Any other perennial – named – 3 stems

-Class 13:Collection of Herbs – minimum 3 – named
+Class 11:Collection of Herbs – minimum 3 – named

 Class 14:Rhubarb -3 stalks – displayed on a plate